melinda-z/CI-MS2-MovieQuiz/testing.md

 - The home page backgroun music doesn't autoplay for first entering the page and an error shows in console as seen below:

   ![error](assets/documentation/error.png)

+  I did some research and found out autoplay didn't work due to [autoplay policy](https://developers.google.com/web/updates/2017/09/autoplay-policy-changes)

+  I fixed this problems by switch the on and off button around, so the user can turn the music on if they wanted to.